 Substantiation rules have become more defined and burdensome for organizations.
 Gone are the days of claiming a deduction for cash dropped into the collections plate or donation box.
 Without a record or acknowledgment, cash donations are no longer deductible by the donor.
 If a charitable deduction is important, organizations must provide a written receipt to the donor.
+In this article, we will discuss how to substantiate and report charitable contributions.

 There are many considerations of what donors need for substantiation depending on the type of donation made.
 Organizations need to be aware of the substantiation requirements not only to avoid IRS penalties but to assist donors in maximizing their charitable deduction so they receive the tax benefits they deserve.
 A few of the most common types of donations and documentation required are: